leapcode/soledad/scripts/migration/0.9.0/README.md

     ./migrate.py --do-migrate

-See command line options:

-    ./migrate.py --help

 Log
 ---

+The script will be installed in ``/usr/share/soledad-server/migration/0.9.0``, and will log the results of any run by default to the ``logs/`` subdirectory of that folder (i.e. ``/usr/share/soledad-server/migration/0.9.0/logs``).

-If you don't pass a --log-file command line option, a log will be written to the `log/` folder.
+If you don't pass a ``--log-file`` command line option, a log will be written to the log folder as described above.

 Differences between old and new couch schema